Chunkys0up7/MCP/docs/Current_Status_22nd_May.md

     *   Detailed Role-Based Access Control (RBAC) logic beyond basic user authentication is not yet apparent in the core API endpoints and needs to be defined and implemented as per UI/feature requirements.

 *   **Testing:**
-    *   Test files (e.g., `tests/api/test_context_api.py`, `tests/api/test_workflow_api.py`) appear to have been recently added.
-Their content needs verification to determine the extent of test coverage for MCP/Workflow CRUD and engine components.
-Assuming they are initial stubs, comprehensive unit and integration tests are still a significant upcoming task.
+    *   Test files (e.g., `tests/api/test_context_api.py`, `tests/api/test_workflow_api.py`) have been updated to use a file-based SQLite database (`./test.db`) to ensure that all connections (including those from the FastAPI app and the test session) share the same database and tables.
+This resolves the "no such table" errors encountered previously.
+Comprehensive unit and integration tests are now being verified for MCP/Workflow CRUD and engine components.

 *   **Documentation:**
     *   FastAPI provides auto-generated OpenAPI docs.
 A separate, detailed `api_reference.md` might need updates or creation.